 The London Irish Rifles (LIR) was originally formed in 1859 during the Victorian Volunteer Movement, and initially named the 28th Middlesex (London Irish) Rifle Volunteer Corps.
 Men from the LIR fought in the 2nd Boer War (1900-02) with the City of London Voulnteers and the Royal Irish Rifles.
 In 1908, the London Irish were transferred to the Territorial Force and renamed the 18th (County of London) Battalion, the London Regiment (London Irish Rifles).

 A second battalion was raised in 1939 as war approached.
-The 1st Battalion left the UK in August 1942 to serve in Iraq and Italy.
-The 2nd battalion, part of the Irish Brigade, joined Operation Torch, the invasion of Morocco and Algeria, in November 1942.
-This was followed by service in Tunisia, Sicily and Italy.
-The 1st battalion fought in the battle for Anzio and the 2nd battalion in the 4th battle for Cassino.
-In April 1945, the battalions served side by side at the battle for the Argenta Gap, the last major battle of the Italian campaign.
-The 2nd battalion was disbanded in March 1946.
-The 1st battalion was re-formed soon after the war as a battalion of the Royal Ulster Rifles.
-In 1967, the London Irish became D Company (London Irish Rifles), 4th Royal Irish Rangers.
+The 1st Battalion left the UK in August 1942 and was to serve in Iraq and Italy.
+The 2nd Battalion, now part of the 38th (Irish) Brigade, joined Operation Torch, the invasion of Morocco and Algeria, in November 1942.
+This was followed by stalwart service right across Tunisia, Sicily and Italy.
+The 1st Battalion fought in the battle for the Anzio Beachhead and the 2nd Battalion at the 4th Battle of Cassino.
+In April 1945, the battalions served side by side for the first time at the battle for the Argenta Gap, the last major battle of the Italian campaign.
+The 2nd Battalion was to be disbanded in March 1946 and the 1st Battalion was re-formed soon after the war as a battalion of the Royal Ulster Rifles.

 In 1968, the London Irish became D Company (London Irish Rifles), 4th Royal Irish Rangers and, in 1993, would form ‘D’ Company of the newly re-established London Regiment with which it serves to the current day.

 London Irish Rifles 1859 – 2009 by David Rowlands.

 For more information about the London Irish Rifles, see